oxisto/money-gopher/README.md

 On startup, an SQLite database named `money.db` will be created (or loaded) in the same directory as the started binary.
-If the database is empty, a new portfolio named `mybank/myportfolio` and one example security will be created.
+If the database is empty, a new portfolio named `mybank-myportfolio` and one example security will be created.

 As a simple check, one can simply interact with the RPC-API with a normal HTTP client, for example to list all portfolios.